Find the best card payment solution for your business by comparing leading suppliers.

 As with most of the newer online payments specialists, Klarna doesn’t tie you into any contracts and this means you also don’t need to worry about any early termination fees.
 There’s simply nothing to cancel if you’re unhappy with the service.
 This is becoming the norm with modern payment services firms but so is publicly displaying fees on a pricing page that’s easy to find – one area where Klarna falls short.

 The “buy now pay later” feature has proved very popular with online customers, particularly younger customers using retail sites.
 However, there have been some issues around transparency for those making payments which is a recurring them in the online complaints.
+As you can see from the user reviews below, there are many disgruntled current and former online businesses who are less than happy with Klarna.

 Klarna Customer Service & Technical Support